simonw/datasette-lite/README.md

 Live tool: https://simonw.github.io/datasette-lite/

+More about this project: [Datasette Lite: a server-side Python web application running in a browser](https://simonwillison.net/2022/May/4/datasette-lite/)

 ## How this works

 Datasette Lite runs the full server-side Datasette Python web application directly in your browser, using the [Pyodide](https://pyodide.org) build of Python compiled to WebAssembly.